TurtleEngr/gitproj/doc/test/outline.md

 ## Coding patterns

-At the top off include files define exports for all the globals that the include file reads writes to.
+* At the top off include files define exports for all the globals that the include file reads writes to.

-At the end of an include file, call a function that will define defaults for the important globals used by the include file.
+* At the end of an include file, call a function that will define defaults for the important globals used by the include file.

-For user callable scripts, do minimal setup, include files with common functions and functions specific to the script.
+* For user callable scripts, do minimal setup, include files with common functions and functions specific to the script.
 Put as much as possible into function in script's include file, so that the fucntions can be directly tested with unit test scripts found in doc/test.

-Minimal vars: cBin, cCurDIr, cDoc, cTest if a test script.
+* Minimal vars: cBin, cCurDIr, cDoc, cTest if a test script.
 All other vars can be defined from include files or from git config vars.

+* Define cName at the top of each each script, that is a main script called by a user.

+* The -p option is not used with the "read" command, because this prompt is not captured with the test scripts.
+So use "echo -n" for the prompts before the read command.

-fLog and fError messages
+* fLog and fError messages

     # Put this at the beginning or end of each file
     export tSrc=${BASH_SOURCE##*/}